nolyme/oly/packages/oly-core/README.md

 $ npm install oly-core
 ```

-> All o*l*y modules depends on oly-core.
+> All o*l*y modules depend on oly-core.
-This is the only module written without (big) external library.
+This is the only module written without external library.

 ## Why